Impact of Gambling on Sport

 Former Celtic striker John Hartson, remembered as a fearless and powerful forward, was not the first but arguably stood as the most prominent example of a professional athlete being affected by problem gambling.

-Having struggled to keep his family together amidst of a growing gambling issue that almost cost him his life to the same extent as his cancer battle, John Hartson now stands as a positive example of the fight against problem gambling.
+Having struggled to keep his family together amidst a growing gambling issue that almost cost him his life to the same extent as his cancer battle, John Hartson now stands as a positive example of the fight against problem gambling.

-The most recent one saw Joey Barton being hit with a potentially career-ending 18-month ban from all football activity by the Football Association for breaching betting rules after it surfaced that the midfielder placed 1,260 bets on football matches over the course of last 10 years, including the games he played in.
+The most recent one saw Joey Barton being hit with a potentially career-ending 18-month ban from all football activity by the Football Association for breaching betting rules after it surfaced that the midfielder placed 1,260 bets on football matches over the last 10 years, including the games he played in.

-The Football Association is taking a firm stance on a burning issue of participants in English football taking part in gambling activity in order to tackle corruption within the sport.
+The Football Association is taking a firm stance on a burning issue of participants in English football taking part in gambling activity to tackle corruption within the sport.

 The betting industry is currently going through an enormous expansion in England thanks to the technical advances which have introduced betting commodities such as remote online betting and especially In-Play betting.
-According to their most recent estimates, British people lost £12.6 billion last year alone betting on sport.
+According to their most recent estimates, British people lost £12.6 billion last year alone betting on the sport.

 The Guardian reports that 48% of the people questioned by the United Kingdom Gambling Commission have admitted to gambling at least once in the previous month.

 A good portion of people betting on sports consists of professional athletes themselves.
-Research on footballers and sportsmen, in general, is rare and scarce, although the very athletes have recently been identified as the more vulnerable social category than the general population.
+Research on footballers and sportspeople, in general, is rare and scarce, although the very athletes have recently been identified as the more vulnerable social category than the general population.

-The focus on addiction among professional athletes, footballers, in particular, has taken a front-row seat recently with researchers doing their best to highlight the severity of gambling problem within the sport itself.
+The focus on addiction among professional athletes, footballers, in particular, has taken a front-row seat recently with researchers doing their best to highlight the severity of gambling problems within the sport itself.